 New Forest Pigs and Pannage

-This year, Pannage season in the New Forest is from Monday 11 September to Friday 17 November 2023.
+When is Pannage season in the New Forest?
+This year, Pannage will take place from Monday 16 September to Friday 22 November 2024.

 During the autumn months, it’s not an uncommon sight to see pigs roaming the forest floor.
 The reason for this is one of pannage!